 If you only have time to hike one trail at Black Moshannon State Park, make it the Bog Trail.

 Sadly, unless you are doing a multi-day hike, there are no loop options with the Shingle Mill Trail.
-Because of this, I opted to hike it for about a half a mile as it follows Black Moshannon Creek north out of the park.
-Obviously, you can hike it for as far as you’d like, but remember you have to return the way you came.
+Because of this, I opted to hike it for about half a mile as it follows Black Moshannon Creek north out of the park.
+Obviously, you can hike it as far as you’d like, but remember you have to return the way you came.

 Below the dam, Black Moshannon Creek retains its dark coloration, providing a beautiful and unique contrast to the green landscape that clung to the edges of the waterway.

 While this trail is listed as “More Difficult”, that primarily applies to the second half of the trail when it leaves the creek and begins to climb the mountain.
 The first portion of this trail is relatively easy and only made somewhat difficult by the water that seems to pool in places along the trail.